 In station 1, look no further as Discovery Shores Boracay houses two restaurants that should be added to your list of best Boracay restaurants.
 One of which is the Sands Restaurant, a high-ceiling dining area with a gorgeous view of the resort’s beachfront.
 The restaurant offers epicurean pleasures to simple comfort dishes from the fresh bounties of the land and sea.
 A few favorites are the Chicken Binakol, Kilawin na Tanigue, Flat Bread Truffle Pizza, Baby Back Ribs, and Boodle Fight.
 Sands is open for lunch and dinner.

 The second favorite restaurant in Boracay is Indigo, which was once just a dinner dining experience but now serves for lunch as well.
-Indigo serves contemporary coastal cuisine, using only the finest ingredients available.
+Indigo serves a highly seasonal menu focusing on seafood and using only the finest ingredients available.
 The ambiance of the restaurant is romantic and tropical.
 It is the resort’s most popular dining destination being featured twice in the Philippine Tatler’s Best Restaurants List, and shortlisted for the 2010/2011 MIELE Guide to Asia’s Best Restaurants.
 We recommend you try the braised Indigo Beef Rossini and Lobster Bisque for an appetizing experience – you can thank us later.
 Indigo is open for lunch and dinner.
 Check out Indigo’s Table for Two.

 In station 2, there are a number of dining options that you could choose from:

 Smoke Resto is home to one of the best Bulalo recipe on the island.
 Always packed with people, the restaurant is perfect for anyone looking for simple, good and delicious Filipino food at a reasonable price.
 They also opened another branch at the main road due to high demand.